CheckoutFinland/checkout-finland-for-woocommerce/README.md

 ## Configuration

-There are several settings you can configure via the payment gateway options page.
+There are several settings you can configure via the options page.

 ### Test mode